What type of content do you primarily create?

 Can YouTube Shorts be 2 minutes?

-YouTube Shorts can’t be 2 minutes long—the maximum duration is 60 seconds, with a minimum of 15 seconds.
-A 2-minute video will appear as a standard YouTube video.
+As of October 15, 2024, YouTube Shorts can now be up to 3 minutes long.
+Before this update, the maximum YouTube Shorts length was 60 seconds, with a minimum of 15 seconds.
+Videos longer than 3 minutes will appear as standard YouTube videos.

 Can YouTube Shorts be above one minute long?

 However, you will likely want users to watch as long as possible, by making your Short loopable and rewatchable.
-Average view duration is one of the top metrics YouTube tracks to measure your content’s success.
+Average view duration is one of the top metrics YouTube tracks to measure your content's success, regardless of whether you use the full 3-minute maximum length of YouTube Shorts.

 What is the maximum length of a YouTube Short?